PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 ### Training data collection

+The purpose of training data collection is to collect the data from GTFS Realtime, filter it and store it in a non-wasteful format.
+At the start this container has queried the API itself, because the bus model was not implemented yet fully.
+However it would be wasteful to query it twice, so now the bus model container simply passes the received JSON files to the training data collection container.

+The data is filtered to only contain city Cork buses, this was done to only contain buses with similar routes.
+In the future new bus routes which are longer distance will be tested to see how they function with our model.

+Afterwards the data is processed to a different format.
+Instead of a lot of individual updates I create one trip document with an array of vehicle updates, to reduce the size of the stored data.

 ### Front end (maybe divided into more chapters)

 ### Flow (Events triggering changes in the architecture)